2025-07-09

 result = {"fm": frontmatter, "docmap": docmap}

-entry = docidx.iloc[0]
+return resultdocidx.iloc[0]entry = docidx.iloc[0]

-tmp = {p: None for p in docidx["path"]}
+load_document_metadata(entry["path"], entry["mediatype"])tmp = {p: None for p in docidx["relpath"]}

 for _, entry in tqdm(docidx.iterrows(), total=len(docidx)):